 On behalf of Nebraska Medicine, in partnership with the University of Nebraska Medical Center (UNMC), I would like to thank you for your interest in our pharmacy residency programs.
 We are proud of our long-standing tradition of training residents as future leaders in our profession.
 Our residency “family” began in 1974 with the graduation of two residents.
 Since that time, over 350 resident graduates have contributed to the pharmacy department’s mission of leading the world in the safe use of pharmaceutical and nutritional therapies.

 We are passionate about the future of pharmacy and offer an array of experiences that will enable you to provide “Serious Medicine, Extraordinary Care” to our patients.
 The postgraduate year one (PGY1) and postgraduate year two (PGY2) residency programs in Oncology, Critical Care, Emergency Medicine, Solid Organ Transplantation and Infectious Diseases are accredited by the American Society of Health-System Pharmacists (ASHP).
 Our newest PGY2 programs include Ambulatory Care (Candidate status with ASHP), Cardiology (Pre-candidate status with ASHP) and Internal Medicine (Pre-candidate status with ASHP).

-It is an honor for the PGY1 program to have been the recipient of the 2016 ASHP Foundation Pharmacy Residency Excellence Award and is testimony to the outstanding commitment of residents, program directors, preceptors, technicians, students, nurses, providers, and pharmacy leadership at Nebraska Medicine.
-We remain committed to making each resident’s experience second to none and one of the most memorable times of their lives.
+The PGY1 program was the recipient of the 2016 ASHP Foundation Pharmacy Residency Excellence Program Award.
+This prestigious award is testimony to the dedication of residents, program directors, preceptors, technicians, students, nurses, providers and pharmacy leadership in the provision of a positive, challenging and rewarding training experience.

-Patrick D. Fuller, Pharm.D., BCPS, FASHP
+Patrick D. Fuller, PharmD, BCPS, DPLA, FASHP

 PGY1 Residency Program Director